 I divide my time throughout the day between big important tasks and smaller unimportant tasks.
 Activities that require most amounts of focus need to be done in a dedicated ‘do not disturb’ time block.
-You can schedule such quiet complete focus time slots around your kid’s naps or hire help so as to get dedicated work done.
+You can schedule such quiet complete focus time slots around your kid’s naps or hire help/send kids to daycare, so you get dedicated work done.

 Easier activities that require less attention can be done in small 20 minute windows for eg, while waiting at a doctors office, waiting while food cooks or while traveling.
 I use such mundane time slots of the day to reply back to non-urgent emails or reading up and researching information or creating a draft of a blog post in the notes app on my phone.

 I use a weekly planner and list out my time blocks for the week.
 I plan the week on a Sunday so I know what to expect each day with one glance at the weekly planner.
 Having a weekly planner also helps stay on track and motivated since you are looking at tasks over a period of one week instead of a day.
 Here is the one I use, Thinkpot Weekly Planner.

 Here is a post I wrote recently on my productivity tips as a work from home mom, juggling my time between my son and work.

 Take a breather from the frantic pace of life and be present.
 Sometimes it’s nice to just put the phone away and truly appreciate your child as he plays.
 I keep early mornings and evening bedtime routine dedicated to mom and son time.
 When my husband is home both of us keep our phones away and spend quality time with our son.
 No distractions.
 There are days I need to use the phone or laptop even at night to meet some deadlines, but I try and keep those to a few limited instances.